Clients + Collaborators

 The Chicago Children's Advocacy Center

 The Poetry Foundation

 Fata Morgana (fah-duh mohr-gah-nuh) is an experimental studio working at the intersection of art and design.

-We combine traditional craft processes and design to build research-driven brand identities, create experimental books and prints, and collaborate with artists on letterpress and (soon) offset printed editions.
+We combine traditional craft processes and design to create experimental books and prints, build research-driven brand identities, and collaborate with artists on letterpress and offset printed editions.

 Fata Morgana Press is located in the Chicago Sustainable Manufacturing Center in Bridgeport.
 The studio began in 2015 when Mary Clare Butler and Amy Leners purchased a Vandercook Universal 1 proofing press.
 Angela Davis Fegan joined the collective in 2017 and together they have acquired an offset press, a small collection of wood and metal type, and several giant chunks of cast iron / bookbinding equipment.

 Mary Clare Butler is an artist and designer from the south side of Chicago.
 Through process-driven offset and letterpress printing, her print work investigates the relationship between modes of production and the environment.
 She received her MFA in Interdisciplinary Book and Paper Arts from Columbia College Chicago (2016) and her BFA in Graphic Design from the University of Illinois at Chicago (2009).